CGNS/cgns.github.io/CGNS-ReST-site/source/standard/SIDS/particles.rst

    :sidskey:`PlessisMasliyah`  Du Plessis, J. P. (1994).
 Analytical quantification of coefficients in the Ergun equation for fluid friction in a packed bed.
 Transport in porous media, 16(2), 189-207.
 DOI:10.1007/BF00617551
    :sidskey:`WenYu`            Wen, C. Y., & Yu, Y. H., (1966).
 Mechanics of fluidization.
 Chem.
 Eng.
 Prog.
 Symp.
 Ser.
 62, 100-111.
-   :sidskey:`CliftGrace`       Clift, R., Grace, J.R., and Weber, M.E., Bubbles, Drops,  and Particles, Academic Press, NewYork, 1978. sidskey:`HaiderLevenspiel`  Haider, A. and Levenspiel, O., "Drag Coefficient and Terminal Velocity of Spherical and Non-Spherical Particles," Powder Technology 58(1), 63-70, 1989.
+   :sidskey:`CliftGrace`       Clift, R., Grace, J.R., and Weber, M.E., Bubbles, Drops,  and Particles, Academic Press, NewYork, 1978.
+   :sidskey:`HaiderLevenspiel` Haider, A. and Levenspiel, O., "Drag Coefficient and Terminal Velocity of Spherical and Non-Spherical Particles," Powder Technology 58(1), 63-70, 1989.
    :sidskey:`SaffmanMei`       Koohandaz, A., Khavasi, E., Eyvazian, A., and Yousefi, H., "Prediction of particles deposition in a dilute quasi-steady gravity current by Lagrangian markers: Effect of shear-induced lift force," Scientific Reports, 10, 16673, 2020.
    =========================== ========================================================================================================================================================================================================================================